-A perfect summer day spent outside enjoying the gardens and the Earth Art Exhibition at The Royal Botanical Gardens in Burlington, Ontario.
+A perfect summer day spent outside enjoying the gardens at The Royal Botanical Gardens in Burlington, Ontario.

 One of the loveliest places in the Hamilton, Halton, Brant Region to spend a summer day outdoors is the Royal Botanical Gardens.
 While the gardens are easily accessible from most anywhere in the Greater Toronto Region, I’m fortunate in that they are practically in my backyard.

 Royal Botanical Gardens (the “RBG”), located in Burlington, Ontario, is both the largest botanical garden in Canada and a National Historic Site.
 Described as a living, interactive museum with gardens and nature sanctuaries, the RBG features numerous year-round events, entertainment and public programs that appeal to gardeners, nature lovers and families.
 There are guided tours and activities available but I always enjoy aimlessly wandering the various gardens.
 It makes me happy just to see the many vibrant flowers in bloom.

 On our recent visit, my daughter, Emma, and I spent some time browsing the indoor and outdoor displays within the RBG Centre before heading to Hendrie Park to explore outside.